Niyiojeyinka/PHPonlineCBT-/readme.md

 ## How it works

-Admin set ollections of question to be answer by logged in student . student answer and admin get result
+Admin set collections of question to be answer by logged in student . student answer and admin get result

 <br>